Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving: Reinforcement Learning Post-training

+\textbf{KL-Regularized RL}.
 We adopt standard RL notation conventions, formulating the diffusion-based planner as the policy $\pi(a|s)$.
-Specifically, the action $a$ corresponds to the generated trajectory $\tau_0$, and the state $s$ denotes the latent representation $C$.
-We consider an RL fine-tuning setting where, at iteration $k$, we aim to optimize the policy $\pi^k$ to maximize the expected reward $r(s,a)$, starting from the previous policy $\pi^{k-1}$:
+Specifically, the action $a$ corresponds to the generated trajectory $\tau^{\mathbf{v}}_0$, and the state $s$ is the driving scene.
+The diffusion model takes as input the encoded scene $C := \mathrm{Enc}(s)$ from the scene encoder of Section~\ref{sec:basemodel}.
+We consider an fine-tuning setting where, at iteration $k$, we aim to optimize the policy $\pi^k$ to maximize the expected reward $r(s,a)$, starting from the previous policy $\pi^{k-1}$: